 Here too, the accountancy profession has solid experience to report on sustainability data as well.

-Certifying what is reported
+Adding credibility to what is reported

 Trust is the foundation of markets and societies.
 But greenwashing undermines that trust.
 Financial and non-financial information such as environmental records of companies need to be reliable and trustworthy to enable investors and other stakeholders make the right decisions.